Here Is The Minimum Wage In Every State In America In 2023

 At time of publication, the median household income in Louisiana is $51,073.
 That said, there is a lot left to be desired for minimum wage workers in the home of New Orleans, Mardi Gras, the Saints, and so many other culturally significant tentpoles.
 Currently, and since 2020, the state-level minimum wage in Louisiana is only $7.25.

 Like Maryland above, Massachusetts (home to Mark Wahlberg and literally nothing else – we kid!) has a very high median household income of $85,843.
-And, also like Maryland, Massachusetts will be raising it’s minimum hourly wage to $15.00 at some point.
-For now, though, the minimum wage is $14.25.
-Which is up $1.50 per hour from 2020.
+Massachusetts recently raised it’s minimum hourly wage to $15.00.
+Which is up $2.25 per hour from 2020.

 The current median household income in Mississippi is $45,792.
 Mississippi is a great example of a state that could do a lot for their lowest earning citizens by raising their minimum wage.
 If you were contemplating living in Mississippi or Arkansas — which is the state with the second lowest median household income — it would be an easy decision based solely on earning potential.
 Unlike Arkansas, Mississippi’s minimum wage has remained at $7.25 since 2020.